 You can also protect virtual machines (VMs) on your Core.
 You can use Agent-based protection by installing Rapid Recovery Agent on each VM, as appropriate.
 Or you can protect VMs on supported hypervisor hosts using Rapid Snap for Virtual agentless protection.
 There are tradeoffs between using Agent-based and agentless protection.
 When configured properly, fewer licenses are consumed from your license pool when using Rapid Snap for Virtual.
 However, you may prefer using Agent-based protection for VMs (for example, when protecting Oracle servers, dynamic volumes, or if you need Live Recovery).
-For more information, see the topic "Understanding Rapid Snap for Virtual" in the Rapid Recovery 6.3 User Guide.
+For more information, see the topic "Understanding Rapid Snap for Virtual" in the Rapid Recovery 6.6 User Guide.

 Requirements for the Rapid Recovery Agent software are described in the following table.
-Review carefully for reach release, as requirements change.
-In this edition, some operating system versions or distributions are combined in a single entry.
+Review carefully for each release, as requirements change.
 Snapshot data for each protected machine must be saved to a DVM repository only.
 Tiering is not supported in this release.

 You cannot use the Rapid Recovery Add-on for Kaseya to deploy Rapid Recovery Agent to a Linux machine you want to protect in your Core.
 If using the Add-on, manually install Rapid Recovery Agent on each Linux machine.
-For more information on installing Agent, see the Rapid Recovery 6.3 Installation and Upgrade Guide.
+For more information on installing Agent, see the Rapid Recovery 6.6 Installation and Upgrade Guide.